 5. What sort of style do you envision?
 What do you want your new logo to communicate about your company or products? (e.g. modern and clean, old world, classic and timeless, cutting edge, vintage, sporty, futuristic, etc.) Be sure to take a look at the logo examples above.

-6. How would you describe your company/business to someone who has no knowledge of your existence?
+6. How would you describe your company/business to someone who does not know of your existence?

-7. Describe your target market, gender, age, geography.
+7. Describe your target market, gender, age, and geography.

 9. Do you have any particular point of emphasis you want to see in the design?

 10. Do you have any preconceived ideas about the design of your logo?
-Are there any elements that you would like to see included in your logo design?
-What elements of your old identity do you like or dislike?
+Are there any elements you want to see included in your logo design?
+What aspects of your old identity do you like or dislike?

-11. Are there any images or concepts you do not want to see? (ie, a Tea Room company might not want to see a 'Teapot' which is too common.)
+11. Are there any images or concepts you do not want to see? (i.e., a Tea Room company might not want to see a 'Teapot', which is too familiar.)

-12. Do you have any particular images or symbols you associate with your product or company? (e.g. favourite animal or object, like a lion, ship, mountain or tree.)
+12. Do you associate particular images or symbols with your product or company? (e.g. favourite animal or object, like a lion, ship, mountain or tree.)

 13. What are your colour preferences?
 How many colours would you like used in your logo?
 Are there any colours that you do not want to use?
 List your colour preference if you have any.

 14. Will the logo be used in print, online, signs or other materials?
 What are the plans for logo usage?